R-Rothrock/Predicting-work/README.md

 Simple linear regression model regarding data as to when my brother works.
 Doesn't have very much data, but I'm done adding any more.

+NOTE
+---

+I'm no longer adding any data.
+This was a crash course in linear regression, and I'm done.

 ## Abstract
 My brother has a very unpredictable schedule.
 He claims that it, in no way, could be